awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started-step1.md

 1. Review the settings for your Amazon FSx for Lustre file system, and choose **Create file system**\.

 Now that you've created your file system, note its fully qualified domain name and mount name for a later step\.
-You can find the fully qualified domain name and mount name for a file system by choosing the name of the file system in the **File Systems** dashboard, and then choosing **Attach**\.
+You can find the fully qualified domain name and mount name for a file system by choosing the name of the file system in the **Caches** dashboard, and then choosing **Attach**\.